-Ireland first introduced transfer pricing in 2011.
-The Irish transfer pricing regime only applies to trading transactions involving the supply and acquisition of goods, services, money or intangible assets between associated persons or companies.
-As such, generally, in order for the rules to apply, one of the parties to the transaction must be an Irish company subject to tax at the 12.5% rate in Ireland.
+Ireland first introduced transfer pricing in 2011, which only applied to trading transactions involving the supply and acquisition of goods, services, money or intangible assets between associated persons or companies.
+The new Irish transfer pricing provisions to be introduced in 2020 will extend the rules to non-trading income and capital transactions.

 The rules require that transactions between associated persons should take place at arm's length, and that the principles contained in the OECD Transfer Pricing Guidelines for Multinational Enterprises and Tax Administration must be followed when analysing whether a transaction has been entered into at arm's length.
-There is an exemption for smalland medium-sized enterprises.
+The recently published Finance Bill 2019 removes the exclusion from transfer pricing rules that previously applied in respect of small and medium enterprises, but sets out that these enterprises will either be fully exempt from transfer pricing documentation requirements or will have significantly reduced transfer pricing documentation requirements.

-If Irish Revenue determines that a transaction was not entered into at arm's length, and this transaction has had the effect of reducing profits or increasing losses within the charge to Irish corporation tax at 12.5%, an adjustment will be made by substituting the arm's-length consideration for the actual consideration.
+If Irish Revenue determines that a transaction was not entered into at arm's length and has had the effect of reducing profits or increasing losses, an adjustment will be made by substituting the arm's-length consideration for the actual consideration.

-4.5 Related Party Limited Risks Distribution Arrangements
+4.5 Related-Party Limited Risk Distribution Arrangements